OTGApps/Textables/Readme.md

 1. You must have a valid license of RubyMotion.
 2. Run `bundle`
+3. Run `rake pod:install`
-3. Run `rake`
+4. Run `rake`
-4. The simulator should launch automatically.
+5. The simulator should launch automatically.

 *Some features - like iMessage sending requires that you run it on an actual device.
 Building RubyMotion apps to a device is out of  the scope of this readme.*